Diamond Miners vs Isolation Systems

 Current SOPs

-Crystallizing THCa from cannabis extract is a highly controlled process that influences product quality, yield, and appearance.
+Crystallizing isolated compounds from botanical extract is a highly controlled process that influences product quality, yield, and appearance.
 Two primary techniques dominate the market: slow crystallization in a diamond miner and fast crashing with solvent-solvent isolation.
 Each method offers its own benefits and challenges.
 Here’s a breakdown to help you decide which is best for your operation.

 Slow Crystallization in a Diamond Miner